 Help for depression can include an antidepressant and/or therapeutic counseling, or if symptoms are severe, even hospitalization for more extensive treatment.
 Treatment for dementia typically includes medications to ease particular symptoms, such as sleeping problems, memory loss, or behavioral changes.

 If a senior you love has been diagnosed with either dementia or depression, or is challenged by any other conditions of aging, Senior HomeCare of Tucson is here to help with highly customized, professional in-home care services to make life safer and more enjoyable for older adults.
-Contact us at 520-355-4787 to request a complimentary consultation, right in the comfort of home, to learn more about how one of the best caregiver agencies in Tucson, AZ and the surrounding areas can help.
+Contact us at 520-355-4787 to request a complimentary consultation, right in the comfort of home, to learn more about how our professional dementia care in Tucson and the surrounding areas can help.